zkMIPS/zkm-project-template/README.md

 > 2. There are two script programs available: run_local_proving.sh and run_network_proving.sh.
 These scripts facilitate the generation of proofs on the local machine and over the proof network, respectively.

-> 3. There are three guest programs(sha2-rust, sha2-go, mem-alloc-vec), each capable of generating a SNARK proof on a machine equipped with an AMD EPYC 7R13 processor and 250GB of memory.
-The following will use sha2-rust as an example to demonstrate local and network proofs.
+> 3. There are four guest programs(sha2-rust, sha2-go, mem-alloc-vec,revme), each capable of generating a SNARK proof on a machine equipped with an AMD EPYC 7R13 processor and 246GB of memory.
+The following will use sha2-rust and revme as an example to demonstrate local and network proofs.

 > [!WARNING]
 >  The environmental variable `SEG_SIZE` in the run-xxx_proving.sh affects the final proof generation.